 Extra reading and phonic support is provided daily for the children who are not making expected progress.

 Parent workshops are delivered at the start of the academic year, so all parents have the knowledge and skills needed to support their child’s reading at home.

 Children take part in small shared reading sessions where they are all able to access and discuss a high-quality picture book.
 They are taught to handle books with care, look at the words and pictures in detail.

-Click on the photo below to see our Overview and Progression of Phonics Phases document & Phonics at Stivichall Learning Path.
+Click on the photo's below to see our Overview and Progression of Phonics Phases document & Phonics at Stivichall Learning Path.

 The English Curriculum

 English skills are taught daily.
 Writing opportunities are found across the curriculum ensuring that pupils are able to write in a variety of contexts inspired by a range of stimuli.

 Reading is taught daily.
 Language acquisition is a daily activity: it may be adventurous vocabulary or subject specific vocabulary needed for children to articulate their learning effectively.